macnetic/faust/gen_doc/bin_pkgs/README_template.md

 	>> % then test again FAµST
 	>> matfaust.rand(10, 10, 'num_factors', 1, 'dim_sizes', 10, 'density', .5, 'fac_type', 'dense', 'field', 'complex')

+### 3.1.1 Permament path using savepath

+Once matfaust path has been loaded into matlab environment you can save the configuration for future uses by simply typing:

+    >> savepath

+The next time you'll run Matlab the matfaust package will be directly available.

+### 3.1.2 Permanent path using Matlab's startup.m

-For that change to be applied permanently, you need to automatize the `addpath()' call made by setup_FAUST.<br/>
+Another way for that change of matlab path to be applied permanently, is to automatize the `addpath()' call made by ``setup_FAUST``.<br/>
 For that purpose:

 <ol>